perfectprice/perfectprice-docs/data-formats/car_rental.md

-# Car rental raw data
+# Car rental raw data standard format

 ### 1 Introduction

 This document covers data coming __into__ Perfect Price.
-This applies (1) when you are getting set up with Perfect Price and (2) on an ongoing basis, so the AI can constantly learn from experience and react to market changes.
+This applies both when you are getting set up with Perfect Price and on an ongoing basis, so the AI can constantly learn from experience and react to market changes.

-Data will power the AI models as well as dashboards, analysis and other big data visiualization tools for your team (and internal Perfect Price data scientists) to understand and manage price, utilization, profit and revenue.

 We are __sometimes__ able to customize various data structures or import your data in the format you can easily export it in, and transform it into the format we need.
 So please ask us if your data does not line up perfectly with our formats!
 We don't expect it to.

+It is __usually__ worthwhile to send us an export of data in the format you have easy access to.
+Sometimes we may be able to [transform](https://en.wikipedia.org/wiki/Extract,_transform,_load) it into the format we need more easily or reliably than your systems can.

 ### 2 Architecture Overview